 I’m now back at work, at a different agency, in the same field, but I had to take a 25% pay cut to return to the workplace.
 On this salary I am unable to afford full time child care for two.

 The whole experience was traumatic.
 I always wanted a big family and worked hard to be financially able to support that dream.
-I feel it was taken from me, what happened to women’s choice in their reproductive rights?
-No one should live in fear of losing their job, their financial stability and part of their identity just because they CHOSE to bring life into the world.
+I feel it was taken from me.
+No one should live in fear of losing their job, their financial stability and part of their identity just because they’re bringing life into the world.

 The 10 Minute Rule Bill